ultramathman/lisalabs/README.md

 ## Getting Started
 Welcome to Labs.
 Each of the labs has a VirtualBox VM for your conviencence.
 Once you've joined the `LISALABS` network, you can download the files from [our webserver](http://service.lisalabs/virtualbox/).

+The directions for this lab set are available at:

 [Metrics with Influx/Grafana](https://github.com/ultramathman/lisalabs17/blob/master/influxdb_grafana.md)

 [HA InfluxDB](https://github.com/ultramathman/lisalabs17/blob/master/influxdb_ha.md)